 Extractions are done when a tooth has an unfavorable prognosis, is causing pain, or is causing problems to your overall oral health.
-This is a procedure that is commonly carried out by dentists, Oral Surgeons, or Periodontists.
+This is a procedure that is commonly carried out by dentists, or dental specialists.

-- Teeth that have become loose as a result of gum disease.
-Extraction may be necessary if with a bone graft, the tooth still cannot be saved.
+Teeth that have become loose as a result of gum disease.

-- A tooth that is very damaged, including one that has cracked or started to rot.
+A tooth that is very damaged, including one that has cracked or has a large amount of decay.

 Preparing for Extraction

 To firmly determine whether an extraction is necessary, your dentist will begin by taking a x-ray just like during your general routine dental visits.
 The x-ray will allow the dentist to see your teeth and any problems the teeth may have.

 To begin with, the dentist or the dental surgeon will give you a local anesthetic to make you comfortable during the procedure.
 In some cases, general anesthetic may be used if the procedure is lengthy, or if the patient is a little uneasy.
 The patient may feel pressure, if pain is felt inform your doctor.